Beef vs Chicken meat - Health impact and Nutrition Comparison

 The American Heart Association recommends eating poultry, such as chicken, instead of red meats, such as beef, pork, and lamb.
 As red meats contain more saturated fatty acids and trans fats, they can raise your blood cholesterol and worsen underlying cardiovascular conditions (3).

 However, saturated fatty acids are not the only compounds within red meats that influence the cardiovascular state.
 Daily consumption of red meat has been shown to triple blood levels of a chemical called trimethylamine-N-oxide (TMAO), produced in the stomach and linked to an increased risk of heart disease.
-Other products that are added in processed red meats, such as sodium, nitrates, and their byproducts, may also contribute to their adverse health effects.
-And lastly, researchers identified that heme iron, which is abundant in red meat, is easily absorbed into the bloodstream and may be another risk factor for cardiovascular health (4).
+Other products added to processed red meats, such as sodium, nitrates, and their byproducts, may also contribute to their adverse health effects.
+And lastly, researchers identified that heme iron, abundant in red meat, is easily absorbed into the bloodstream and may be another risk factor for cardiovascular health (4).

 Latest studies suggest that a higher intake of processed meat, unprocessed red meat, and poultry is significantly associated with a small increased risk of incident cardiovascular diseases.
 Higher consumption of processed meat, unprocessed red meat, but not poultry was associated with an increased risk of all-cause mortality (5).
-This means that chicken, whilst being healthier for cardiovascular conditions in comparison to beef, is not devoid of its own risks on cardiovascular health.
+This means that chicken while being healthier for cardiovascular conditions than beef, is not devoid of its risks to cardiovascular health.

 Diabetes